nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 In this function we parse the examples and transform the images with the `inception_v3.preprocess_input` function.

-We read the tensor containing multiple captions for each image (remember that an example is made of an image, together with ALL the captions associated to it), and divide the example into many examples (using `flat_map`), made of pairs image-caption (single caption).
+We read the tensor containing multiple captions for each image (remember that an example is made of an image, together with ALL the captions associated with it), and divide the example into many examples (using `flat_map`), made of pairs image-caption (single caption).
 An output caption is the expected output of the network for a given example: it is the same caption sequence, shifted one position to the left (we want to predict the second word from the first word and so on), and all the elements in this sequence are decreased by one (since we want the 0-th neuron of the output layer to correspond to the token `<start>` and not to the padding tokens).

 Now training the model is easy: